 |Thursday, 7 March 2013, 17:15 HKT/SGT|

-New Delhi, Mar 7, 2013 - (ACN Newswire) - The number of satellite transponders required by Indian TV broadcasters and DTH operators is expected to double or triple over the next five years, according to a new report from CASBAA, the apex Asian association of the cable and satellite television industry.
+New Delhi, India, Mar 7, 2013 - (ACN Newswire) - The number of satellite transponders required by Indian TV broadcasters and DTH operators is expected to double or triple over the next five years, according to a new report from CASBAA, the apex Asian association of the cable and satellite television industry.
 Entitled "Easing India's Capacity Crunch," CASBAA's report was released today at the CASBAA India Forum 2013 in New Delhi.
 Developed with knowledge support from PwC India, it forecasts that transponders required by the DTH industry will rise from 73 in 2012 to more than 220 in 2017 to meet burgeoning demands by Indian consumers.

 This rapid growth in transponder demand will be driven by the expected increase of TV channels in India, fuelled by strong growth of the Indian television industry over the next few years (expected CAGR of 14%).
 The continued proliferation of pay-TV services, coupled with cable digitization, growth of regional channels and entry of foreign players will provide a fillip to growth.
 Given these driving factors, India can potentially have about 1,600 licensed channels by 2017, of which about 1,300 channels, (80% of licensed channels), are expected to be operational.
 Further, high growth in the number of HD channels is expected, due to growth in digital platforms coupled with increasing penetration of high-end TV sets that support HD viewing experiences.
 By 2017, India is likely to have approx 130 HD channels.
 This growth in the number of channels will lead to higher demand for C-band and Ku-band transponders.